soxoj/maigret/README.md

 ## About

 **Maigret** collect a dossier on a person **by username only**, checking for accounts on a huge number of sites and gathering all the available information from web pages.
+No API keys required.
 Maigret is an easy-to-use and powerful fork of [Sherlock](https://github.com/sherlock-project/sherlock).

 Currently supported more than 2000 sites ([full list](./sites.md)), search is launched against 500 popular sites in descending order of popularity by default.